sebj/Steam/README.md

 ## Protobufs

-Several Steam Protobufs from [SteamDatabase/Protobufs](https://github.com/SteamDatabase/Protobufs) and their converted Swift models (via [Swift Protobuf](https://github.com/apple/swift-protobuf)) are bundled with this library, as Swift packages do not currently support running scripts/custom build phase actions (which would ideally be used to clone the Protobufs repo and convert & copy the relevant files).
+Several Steam Protobufs from [SteamDatabase/Protobufs](https://github.com/SteamDatabase/Protobufs) and their converted Swift models (via [Swift Protobuf](https://github.com/apple/swift-protobuf)) are bundled with this library, as Swift packages do not currently support running scripts/custom build phase actions (which would ideally be used to clone the Protobufs repo, convert and copy the relevant files).

 ## Related Libraries